amirmazmi/config/python/basic_python.md

 ```
 As you can see, the input are list or list of lists.

 Python has no JSON/YAML data type, in most cases it will be converted to a dictionary (or list of dictionaries).
+Important when connecting to APIs.

 <br>